Beyond Ego and Prejudice

 গৃহী হউক ত্যাগী হউক ভক্তে ভেদ নাই ।

 "There is no difference between devotees, be they householders or renunciants.
 If someone makes distinctions between them, they go to the hell of boiling oil."

 (Sri Sri Prema-vivarta, 17.22)

-If somebody differentiates, "They are householders and we are sannyasis," or, "They are householders and we are brahmacharis," it is not right.
-Householder devotees also have good qualities—they actually have more good qualities than us and they have more knowledge about Krishna consciousness than us.
+If somebody differentiates, "They are householders, and we are sannyasis," or, "They are householders, and we are brahmacharis," it is not right.
+Householder devotees also have good qualities—they actually have more good qualities than us, and they have more knowledge about Krishna consciousness than us.
 I believe that.
 Whether somebody is a senior devotee or a junior devotee, it does not matter as long as they practise properly.
-There are people who say that Srila Bhaktivinod Thakur was a householder [implying his inferior position], but in his time all the sannyasis paid obeisance and respect to him.
-In Srila Bhaktisiddhanta Saraswati Thakur's time also, the Math secretary was Kunja Babu.
-Externally he was a householder, but all the sannyasis would give their obeisance and paid their respect to him.
+There are people who say that Srila Bhaktivinod Thakur was a householder [implying his inferior position], but in his time, all the sannyasis paid obeisance to him and respected him.
+In Srila Bhaktisiddhanta Saraswati Thakur's time also, the Math's secretary was Kunja Babu.
+Externally, he was a householder, but all the sannyasis would give their obeisance and showed respect to him.
 Later, he took sannyas and became known as Pujyapad Srila Bhakti Vilas Tirtha Maharaj.

 We were reading this song [from Siksastakam] yesterday:

 Whether a bird or a beast, in heaven or in hell, let devotion to You remain in the heart of Bhakti Vinod.